itplr-kosit/validator/docs/daemon.md

 ## Access the http interface
 The validation service listens to `POST`-requests to any server uri.
 You need to supply the xml/object to validate in the post body.
-The service expects a single plain input in the post body, e.g. `multipart/form-data` is not supported.
+The service expects a single xml input in the post body, e.g. `multipart/form-data` is not supported.

 Examples: